dakindre/Multi-Label-Image-Ontology/README.md

 #### Creating a classification structure template
-The final classification model can be seen [here](/data_files/class_hierarchy.csv)

-The programmatic friendly version of that [here](/data_files/classes.csv) Below is an subsection example from the file.
+The final classification model can be seen [here](/data_files/class_hierarchy.csv) Below is an subsection example from the file.
 You can see the logical progression of domain and subdomain represented left to right

 ![alt text](/images/class_hierarchy.PNG)

 #### Programmatic Interpretation of Classification
 In order to implement this logic programmatically I used python pandas dataframes to transform the data into a logical structure.
-The script can be seen here with the explanations of each step outlined.
+The script can be seen [here](/scripts/Product_Meta_Classification.ipynb) with the explanations of each step commented.

 ### Ontological Interpretation of Data
 At this point I had the data set I wanted in CSV format ready to import into an ontology.
 Initially I used Protégé to import my structure via CSV load.
 This approach worked to a degree and I was able to output the data into RDF/XML format, however it did not satisfy my representation of the data and had serious limitations based on my dataset.
 Protégé and most ontology software I tried seemed antiquated and not scalable.
 I chose to use a similar and more pragmatic approach with a Neo4j graph database.
-This can easily be deployed in the cloud and run to power recommender systems.
+This can easily be deployed in the cloud and run to power recommendation systems.
+It was the clear winner for this implementation.

 #### Understand the Relationship of RDF and LPG
 There is a good article out there about the difference between the two approaches you can read here[https://neo4j.com/blog/rdf-triple-store-vs-labeled-property-graph-difference/].
 Ontologies can be imported into Neo4j and represented with LPG.
 Because of that I chose to bypass explicitly creating my dataset in RDF or OWL and instead use LPG directly.

 #### Importing Data into LPG
-I used the script [here] to import data from my csv files into the graph database.
+I used the script [here](/scripts/importImageLabelsNeo4j.cypher) to import data from my csv files into the graph database.
 Because of the way the data was structured and the frequent occurrence of null values there was a bit of a hack in order to maintain clarity and logical relationships within the database.
-I’d like to give a shout out to Nicole White for her super informative video[https://vimeo.com/112447027] on how to accomplish this.
+I’d like to give a shout out to Nicole White for her super informative [video](https://vimeo.com/112447027) on how to accomplish this.

 #### Graphical View of Data
 In order to visualize the relationship between the nodes in the database I’ve provided a few examples below.